Tokelau: Sport

 Due to its small size, Tokelau is unaffiliated to most international sports organisations, and rarely takes part in international events.
 The only significant international competition Tokelau takes part in is the Pacific Games.
 Tokelau won its first-ever gold medals at the 2007 Pacific Games in Apia, winning a total of five medals (three gold, a silver and a bronze), all in lawn bowls, and finishing 12th (out of 22) on the overall medal table.
 This included two gold medals for Violina Linda Pedro (in the women's pairs and the women's singles), making her Tokelau's most successful individual athlete to date.

 In October 2010, table tennis became "the first sport in Tokelau to be granted membership at a Continental or World level", when the Tokelau Table Tennis Association was formally established and became the 23rd member of the Oceania Table Tennis Federation.
+Tokelau is also a member of United World Wrestling.

 Tokelau was due to take part, for the first time, in the 2010 Commonwealth Games, in Delhi, but, for unknown reasons, ultimately did not do so.
+In 2018, Tokelau was noted to be ineligible for the Commonwealth Games until it became affiliated to at least five international sport federations.

 Tokelau has a National Sports Federation, and a significant sporting event is the Tokelau Games, which are held yearly.
 When they are held, "all of Tokelau virtually stands still", as "[i]n excess of 50% of the population take part and all work and school stops at the time".
 The 2010 Games included competitions in rugby sevens, netball and kilikiti, alongside "a cultural evening [...] where each atoll showcases their traditional songs and dances".

 Netball is thought to have been introduced to Tokelau by the British, but became more popular when New Zealand's government took over the territory.
 The sport is often played during inter-island sport competitions, alongside other sports like rugby league and volleyball.

 In Tokelau, there are two levels to the football league.
 From Fale, Fakaofo, two of the best clubs are Hakava Club and Matalele Club.